Access Grants

 • Disability Living Allowance (DLA) / Personal Independence Payments (PIP)

-• Employment and Support Allowance (ESA) / Universal Credit in place of ESA
+• Universal Credit in place of ESA / Employment and Support Allowance (ESA)

 Access Grants are funded by the Goldsmiths’ Company Charity.